krstoff/krstoff.github.io/_posts/2024-12-16-part-00-preliminaries.md

 ## Rust

 Rust is a systems programming language like C or C++.
 Not only is it memory-safe and thread-safe by default, but it is also superb at describing and enforcing system invariants overall, such as protocols, exhaustive case-handling, and resource destruction.
-Used judiciously, macros also enable the creation of excellent Domain Specific Languages, or generate enormous amounts of boilerplate for you, allowing you to focus on the actual task instead of doing tedious bookkeeping.
+Used judiciously, macros also enable the creation of excellent Domain Specific Languages, or generate tedious boilerplate for you.

 The de facto default language for back-end networked services in the container orchestration world is Go.
 Plugins for Kubernetes and containerd are written in Go.
 CNCF projects frequently support Go first.
 Go is a first-class language at Google and the crossover between its software developers and contributors to CNCF projects is very high.
 But the truth is I just don’t like Go.
-It is a mediocre programming language on an amazing runtime.
+My personal opinion is that it's an unpleasant programming language on an amazing runtime.
 More importantly I am not good enough at Go to feel secure in the code that I write.
 Its type system lacks in certain regards where I don’t always know if I’ve handled all the various errors that can arise from an API.
 Error-handling is verbose and I have returned a nil in the wrong place more than one time.
 I feel safer with the code that I write in Rust.

 - Download rustup if you don’t already have it.
 - Work through the tutorial if you’ve never used Rust before
 - Make sure your environment is set correctly so that you can actually build crates

-## Git

-I don’t even need to explain this one.

 ## Packer